Raising Young Prophets: Apostolic Responsibility, Ages, and Stages

 When the Church disciples children to appreciate and adore the full range of God’s character, they will see his delegated authority rise on every generation.
 Maturity means understanding and receiving him on his terms, with his full range of character and emotions.
 Adults can help coach littles by helping them enter into encounters (seeing in the Spirit) and coaching them how to ride the current of their words (nabi prophesy).

-Ultimately, we operate in the Spirit in order to have relationship with the Holy Trinity, not to splish splash around in the river.
-Jesus is the object of our affection, and he is worthy of all of our worship.
-When we reject part of who he is, we not just wound his heart, but make him serve us instead of becoming servants.
-We become unfit for partnership.
+Ultimately, Jesus is the object of our affection, and he is worthy of all of our worship.
+When we reject part of who he is, we not just wound his heart, but alienate God instead of receiving him on his own terms.
+We become unfit for partnership because we fail to perceive him as he truly is, and thus cannot trust how the Holy Sprit wants to move.

 I gave you milk, not solid food, for you were not yet ready for it.
 Indeed, you are still not ready.